 3. One-Pot Mushroom Pasta

-Looking for a one-pot vegan camping meal?
+Looking for a one-pot plant-based camping meal?
 Then you’ll love this flavorful mushroom pasta.
 Since you’ll be cooking your mushrooms and pasta directly in this sauce, you’ll only need one pot.

 Start by creating a cheesy sauce from plant-based milk, vegetable stock, nutritional yeast, and garlic powder.
 While you’re working on your sauce, heat a saucepan over your camp stove and cook your mushrooms with a bit of garlic and parsley.